fmxsh/f3c/f3c-ontology.md

 Could specify that emergence in ontology goes upwards, where new levels are formed to solve higher-order structural constraints.
 (Based in reflection on the `.` as [finalizer] in _f3c_.

 iConceptual minimalism by removing redundant representatoins... ontological minimalism demands each representation be uniquely necessary.

+## More things...

+Do not wrongfully make categories into things.
+A category holding 3 sub-cats should not lead to the assumption the three sub-cats create an emergent thing that would be the parent cat.
+Perhaps, as a rule, do not have overarching categories.
+Whats the purpose, other than wrongfully used convention for the sake of it, rather than as with structural relevance as reason.
+The document should only consist of things, not categories that are not things..
+Each heading represents a thing.
+What about sub,headings?
+Should then Conceptual definition and semantic attribution be _things_... as that is my way of categorizing... yes, they can be made into ontological things, ...
+I guess..

+--
+Recognize the conceptual casual chain...
+For identity, describe by order of conceptual casual chain...